 - there is reasonable cause to believe the respondent holds specific property valued at or above £50,000;

-- there are reasonable grounds to suspect that the respondent’s known income is insufficient to acquire that property; and
+- there are reasonable grounds to suspect that (1) the respondent’s known income is insufficient to acquire that property or (2) the property has been obtained through unlawful conduct; and

 - either the respondent is a ‘politically exposed person’ or there is reasonable suspicion that the respondent (or a person connected to him or her) is or has been involved in serious crime in the United Kingdom or abroad.